Beto O’Rourke still undecided as 2020 White House buzz grows

-AUSTIN, Texas (AP) — When it comes to a 2020 presidential run, Beto O’Rourke is still playing hard to get.
+AUSTIN, Texas (AP) — When it comes to a 2020 presidential run, Beto O’Rourke is still playing hard to get — even as the buzz around him intensifies.

-The Democratic congressman murmured “No decision.
-No decision on that,” when pressed about launching a White House bid during a town hall Friday in his native El Paso.
+The three-term Democratic congressman murmured “No decision.
+No decision on that,” when pressed by an attendee during a town hall Friday in his native El Paso who playfully demanded: “You’re going to run for president, right?”

-O’Rourke gave up his House seat and narrowly lost to Republican Sen. Ted Cruz.
-Since then the 46-year-old has said he will finish his term Jan.
-3, then make up his mind about 2020.
+A onetime punk rocker, O’Rourke became a political star in national liberal circles, raised $80-plus million and came within three percentage points of upsetting Republican Sen. Ted Cruz to become the first Democrat to win statewide office in Texas in nearly a quarter century.
+The 46-year-old is giving up his House seat and has said he’ll wait until he finishes his term Jan.
+3 before making up his mind on 2020.

 Amid his indecision, O’Rourke’s name has continued to rise among top potential Democratic presidential candidates — even climbing to at or near the top in some opinion polls.